cnorick/curse-of-strahd-notes/Locations/The Amber Temple (X).md

 ### X33c.
 Ghastly Vault

-The amber door to this room hangs open, and the chamber reeks of death.
+> The amber door to this room hangs open, and the chamber reeks of death.

-This room has amber-glazed walls and a floor of dark green marble.
+> This room has amber-glazed walls and a floor of dark green marble.
 Three amber sarcophagi stand in alcoves.
 Two feral humanoids with ghastly gray skin stare at you hungrily with three eyes—two normal eyes and a third lidless eye blinded by cataracts.
 Five more cling to the walls and ceiling.

 The ceiling here is 10 feet high.
 The seven hungry ghasts that lair here fight to the death.
-The [ghasts](https://longo.com.br/5e/bestiary.html#ghast_mm) have the following additional feature:
+The [[Ghast]]s have the following additional feature:

 Spider Climb.